OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

   Changing Co-Simulation Parameters from the Popup Menu.

-The co-simulation parameter dialog of the MetaModel appears as shown below in :numref:`tlm-change-cosimulation-parameters-dialog` in which you will be able to specify the simulation parameters.
+The co-simulation parameter dialog of the composite model appears as shown below in :numref:`tlm-change-cosimulation-parameters-dialog` in which you will be able to specify the simulation parameters.

 .. figure :: media/tlm-change-cosimulation-parameters-dialog.png